 We’ve found that the water-based stains don’t seem to last as long or stand up to the direct sunlight and harsh weather conditions as the oil-based stains do.
 Water-based stains need to be re-applied every 3-5 years and oil-based every 5-7 years.

 The water-based stains are also very difficult to apply as they are so thin they run down your brush and along your arm.
-Use rubber gloves or disposable latex gloves and be sure to wear old clothes.
+Use rubber gloves or disposable nitrile gloves (not as irritating as latex) and be sure to wear old clothes.

 We’ve been using the TWP (Total Wood Preservative) stains with good results and you can even blend them to get the perfect color if they don’t have exactly what you’re looking for in a stock stain color.
 Remember that stain for logs is like sun block for your skin: the darker the color the higher the SPF.